Learning Disability Service (Adults)

 Support available

-Anyone accessing the service will have support and care specific to their needs and ability.
+All individuals accessing the service have support and care specific to their needs and ability.

-The service works with children's services to support transition to adult services.
+The service works with children's services closely to support transition to adult services.

 Who can access the service